vinirossa/software-engineering/design-patterns.md

         }
     })()

+#### Monostate

 ## Structural Design Patterns

 ### Adapter

-Match interfaces of different classes
+Match interfaces of different classes.

 ### Bridge

-Separates an object’s interface from its implementation
+Separates an object’s interface from its implementation.

 ### Composite

-A tree structure of simple and composite objects
+A tree structure of simple and composite objects.

 ### Decorator

-Add responsibilities to objects dynamically
+Add responsibilities to objects dynamically.

 ### Facade

-A single class that represents an entire subsystem
+A single class that represents an entire subsystem.

 ### Flyweight

-A fine-grained instance used for efficient sharing
+A fine-grained instance used for efficient sharing.

 ### Private Class Data

-Restricts accessor/mutator access
+Restricts accessor/mutator access.

 ### Proxy

-An object representing another object
+An object representing another object.

 ## Behavioral Patterns

 ### Chain of Responsibility

-A way of passing a request between a chain of objects
+A way of passing a request between a chain of objects.

 ### Command

-Encapsulate a command request as an object
+Encapsulate a command request as an object.

 ### Interpreter

-A way to include language elements in a program
+A way to include language elements in a program.

 ### Iterator

-Sequentially access the elements of a collection
+Sequentially access the elements of a collection.

 ### Mediator

-Defines simplified communication between classes
+Defines simplified communication between classes.

 ### Memento

-Capture and restore an object's internal state
+Capture and restore an object's internal state.

 ### Observer

-A way of notifying change to a number of classes
+A way of notifying change to a number of classes.

 ### State

-Alter an object's behavior when its state changes
+Alter an object's behavior when its state changes.

 ### Strategy

-Encapsulates an algorithm inside a class
+Encapsulates an algorithm inside a class.

 ### Template Method

-Defer the exact steps of an algorithm to a subclass
+Defer the exact steps of an algorithm to a subclass.

 ### Visitor

-Defines a new operation to a class without change
+Defines a new operation to a class without change.

 ## Other Patterns